akashkahlon/akashkahlon.github.io/_posts/2015-08-22-full-text-search.md

 ---
 layout: post
-title: "Attribute Accessors"
+title: "Full-Text Search in SQL"
-description: "Using Attribute Accessors"
+description: "How full-text seacrh works and what makes it efficient"
 tags: ['Ruby']
 author: Akashdeep Singh
 ---